ibm-cloud-docs/event-notifications/en-destination-cloud-object-storage.md

 ## Testing a {{site.data.keyword.cos_full_notm}} destination configuration
 {: #en-cos-test-destination}

-You can test a {{site.data.keyword.cos_full_notm}} destination in the options menu that is provided against the destination.
-You can effortlessly test a destination, whether the provided configuration is correct or not with a single click.
+You can test a {{site.data.keyword.cos_full_notm}} destination in the options menu next to the destination.
+You can test whether the provided configuration is correct with a single click.

 For more information on testing a destination, see [Testing destinations](/docs/event-notifications?topic=event-notifications-en-test-destination).